A ROAD TRIP IN KERALA

 Drive from Munroe Island to Aleppy is about 2.5 hours.
 It is a scenic route with trees and of course the coastal part.
 An entry to Aleppy is flocked by house boat operators waiting to offer you best discounts.
 Having booked beforehand, we straightaway reached to ours and parked the car.
 The next 20 hours is in the middle of the backwaters and trees!

-The boats are of various sizes meant for individuals, couples and families.
-It has 2 people to manage the boat and the food.
+The boats are of various sizes meant for individuals, couples, and families.
+2 people to manage the boat and the food.
 It is almost a home on waters.

 The experience of buying coconuts and ice creams from a small boat was extraordinary!
 Check out how we bought it!